simpleinjector/Documentation/source/aspnetintegration.rst

     }

 The type supplied to **UseMiddleware<T>** should implement the `IMiddleware` interface from the `Microsoft.AspNetCore.Http` namespace.

+.. container:: Note

+    **IMPORTANT**: Besides implementing the `IMiddleware` interface, ASP.NET Core supports the notion of `convention-based middleware <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/extensibility>`_—i.e. middleware that doesn't implement the `IMiddleware` interface.
+Simple Injector, however, does *not* support convention-based middleware because it doesn't follow Simple Injector's best practices.
+To integrate with Simple Injector, you need to implement ASP.NET Core's `IMiddleware` interface on your middleware classes.

 This **UseMiddleware** overload ensures two particular things: